Joker (The Dark Knight): Casting

 I feel like this is an opportunity for me to not take myself too seriously, and for some reason, I just gravitated towards [The Joker] and I knew I had something to give to him.
 And I just instantly had an idea of how to do it.

-— —Heath Ledger on why he preferred playing the super-villain.
+— —Heath Ledger on why he preferred playing the Joker.

-On 31 July 2006, The Dark Knight was officially announced by Warner Bros.
+On July 31, 2006, The Dark Knight was officially announced by Warner Bros.
 Pictures and Heath Ledger was cast as the Joker.
-Director Christopher Nolan had met with Ledger over the years for different roles, including the part of Batman in Batman Begins.
+Director Christopher Nolan had met with Ledger over the years for different roles, including the part of Batman in Batman Begins (2005).
 Ledger explained that he was not interested in working on superhero films: "I would just feel stupid and silly.
 I couldn't pull it off and there are other people who can perfectly, but I just couldn't take myself seriously".
 After seeing and being impressed with Batman Begins, however, Ledger sought the part of the Joker in its sequel.
 Nolan cast Ledger before there was a script due to his determination, stating, "Heath was just ready to do it, he was ready to do something that big."
 Casting director John Papsidera stated that they needed somebody courageous to play the part.
-Joaquin Phoenix, who later portrayed the Joker in the eponymous 2019 film, was offered the role by Nolan, but he turned it down as he "wasn’t ready then".
+Joaquin Phoenix, who later portrayed the Joker in Todd Phillips' 2019 film Joker and its 2024 sequel, Joker: Folie à Deux, was offered the role by Nolan, but he turned it down as he "wasn't ready then".

 As a starting actor, Ledger did not attach himself seriously to the roles he was playing.
 This changed, however, when at age 22 he started to watch some of his films.
 Realizing that they were movies he himself might not actually have wanted to see, it made him more cautious and respectful towards his professional choices.
-The 2005 fantasy film The Brothers Grimm marked a turning point for the actor as director Terry Gilliam gave Ledger (and his co-star, Matt Damon) opportunities to create characters they had not been given before.
+The 2005 fantasy film The Brothers Grimm marked a turning point for the actor, as director Terry Gilliam gave Ledger—and his co-star, Matt Damon—the opportunity to explore and create characters unlike any they had previously been offered.
 Gilliam helped Ledger put on a clown act for that film, an experience the actor later acknowledged as an influence for his performance as the Joker.